Browse Lifeways

 Our bmadzewen [existence] is built on a sacred principle of four.
 Our medicines, lifecycles, directional powers, and the creation and destruction of worlds are connected through this belief, symbolized by our medicine wheel.
 Color: White [each color represents the four races of man Creator placed on earth] Direction: Wech-ksenyak [North] Season: Bbon [Winter] Life Cycle: Elder Medicine: Wishkpemishkos [Sweetgrass] Element: …

-Mnokme [Spring]
+Mnokme (Spring)

-Mnokme was the time when the spirits reawakened and life was restored.
-The thunder of approaching storms was believed to be the mnedok (spirits) returning home.
-Ceremonies were performed thanking the spirits for their winter protection and for fertility as new life emerged.
-The Potawatomi new year began with Nmébnégises (Sucker Fish Moon).
-As the rivers and lakes thawed the …
+In mnokme, meaning time of good rain, the spirits reawaken and life is restored.
+With the thunder of approaching storms, it was believed the mnedok (spirits) return home.
+Ceremonies were performed to thank the spirits for their winter protection and for fertility as new life emerged.
+In regions of the Great Lakes, the Potawatomi new year began with nmébnégises (sucker …

 Mshkeke mzen’egen [Medical Journal]